Official sampling of seed commodities is provided by the Shipping Point Inspection Program to accomplish the following:

 - Provide unbiased representative samples for testing seed quality and condition

-- Provide authorized seed samples to grant endophyte tags, sod quality tags, and International Seed Testing Association (ISTA) orange tags
+- Provide authorized seed samples for issuance of endophyte tags, sod quality tags, and International Seed Testing Association (ISTA) orange tags

 Preparing seed lot for sampling

 - Each container/bag must be identified with lot numbers.